Position

 Physical Therapy Director Job Description Sample

 The Physical Therapy Director is responsible for overseeing the operations of the physical therapy department, ensuring high-quality patient care, and managing a team of physical therapists and support staff.
-This role requires strong leadership skills, clinical expertise, and a commitment to continuous improvement in patient care and operational efficiency.
+The ideal candidate will have a strong background in physical therapy, excellent leadership skills, and a commitment to patient-centered care.

 Responsibilities: